ElektraInitiative/libelektra/src/plugins/yanlr/README.md

 # Since we only want to look at the “reason” of the error, we
 # remove the other part of the error message with `head` and `tail`.
 kdb get user/tests/error | tail -n11 | head -n6 | cut -c"$(kdb get user/tests/error/prefix/length | tr -d '\n')"-
-#> config.yaml:2:1: mismatched input '- ' expecting MAP_END
+#> config.yaml:2:1: mismatched input '- ' expecting end of map
 #>                  - element 2 # Incorrect Indentation!
 #>                  ^^
 #> config.yaml:2:37: extraneous input 'MAP END' expecting STREAM_END